brainhack-school2024/crijnen_project/README.md

 ## Project definition
 ### Main Question
-* How similar are the representations of ANNs trained on treeshrew and rat's pov videos to each other?
-* How similar are the representations of ANNs (treeshrew and rat) to those in the mouse visual system?
+How similar are the representations of ANNs (treeshrew and rat) to those in the mouse visual system?

 ### Background
 * ANN models are often used to understand the visual system in the brain, specifically the ventral pathway.
 * First, image classification models were shown to predict neural responses in the ventral pathway (Yamins et al., 2014. https://doi.org/10.1073/pnas.1403112111).
 * Similarly, the representations learned by self-supervised models produce good matches to the ventral pathway (Talia Konkle, George Alvarez, 2020. https://doi.org/10.1167/jov.20.11.498).
+* Recently, it was shown that it is not only possible to predict neural responses in the ventral pathway but also in the dorsal pathway with a model that has two parallel pathways (Bakhtiari et al., 2021. https://doi.org/10.1101/2021.06.18.448989).
-* We trained self-supervised models on videos from treeshrew and rat's point of view.
+* We trained self-supervised models on videos from treeshrew and rat's point of view with two pathways.
 * RSA is used to compare two representational spaces:
   * Response matrices are created for every brain area and every layer of the ANNs, where each element represents the response of a neuron to a video sequence.
   * Use Pearson correlation to calculate the similarity of every pair of columns in the response matrix, forming a Representation Similarity Matrix (RSM).